Seaborg signs MOU with South Korean nuclear regulatory consulting company BEES

 BEES and Seaborg sign MOU to identify and fulfill Korean regulatory requirements for global export of fully tested floating nuclear power plants, based on Seaborg’s CMSR.

-Best Engineering in Energy Solutions (BEES) and Seaborg today announced signing a MOU to collaborate with Korean regulators and authorities to identify requirements to be able to export fully tested floating nuclear power plants, based on Seaborg’s inherently safe Compact Molten Salt Reactor (CMSR) to any country in the world.
+Best Engineering in Energy Solutions (BEES) and Seaborg today announced signing a MOU to identify Korean regulators' and authorities' requirements to be able to export fully tested floating nuclear power plants, based on Seaborg’s inherently safe Compact Molten Salt Reactor (CMSR) to any country in the world.

 In the fight against climate change and poverty, efficient production of floating nuclear power plants by Samsung Heavy Industries (SHI) is a major step towards clean and safe energy.
 To achieve this, all legislation and approvals need to be established, both in Korea and the host country.